avargasv/ContribsGH2-Z/PostZ.md

 ## 5. Characteristics of the ZIO implementation in terms of efficiency

-To make a simple comparison of the sequential and parallel versions of our ZIO REST server, the former implemented using `ZIO.collectAll` and the later using instead `ZIO.collectAllPar` as explained before, we executed both for the organization "revelation".
+To make a simple comparison of the sequential and parallel versions of our ZIO REST server, the former implemented using `ZIO.collectAll` and the latter using instead `ZIO.collectAllPar` as explained before, we executed both for the organization "revelation".

 *Please note, if you try these examples on Windows and receive a 500 HTTP response (internal server error), probably the Defender Firewall is blocking the embedded Redis server.
 Simply starting a new sbt session should solve the